 Whenever you can, use exact match.
 For 2-3 word keyword phrases you can sometimes use phrase match, too.

-When people click on your ads, where will they be taken to?
-If your home page, you’re losing money.
+When people click on your ads, where are they redirected to?
+If the answer is your homepage, you’re losing money.

 How long should the landing page be?
 According to this research, short copy performs better when there is low perceived risk, low cost, and low commitment.
 Also, when the customer has an emotional, impulsive, and “want-oriented” motivation.